mabel-chang/Rheumatoid-Arthritis-Applied-Genetic-Analysis/README.md

 ## Author
 Mabel Chang

-Developed as the final project for BF589: Applied Genetic Analysis at Boston University (S24)
+Developed as the final project for BF589: Applied Genetic Analysis at Boston University (S24), instructed by Dr. Kathryn Lunetta